slindest7011/VT_Animal_SCI_ISE/README.md

 This Weight Estimation System is made up of two major scripts, the cropByLineAngle.py and Dash.py.

 To Run this system follow the current guidelines:

-        1  enter the following in your command line python -m pip install -r requirements.txt 2 Enter in your database credientials within the slots on the Dash.py on line 21 and cropByLineAngle.py on line 360 3 Store the Data Within the FarmVisit7 Directory with each cow being stored within their folder.
+        1 Enter the following in your command line python -m pip install -r requirements.txt 2 Enter in your database credientials within the slots on the Dash.py on line 21 and cropByLineAngle.py on line 360 3 Store the Data Within the FarmVisit7 Directory with each cow being stored within their folder.
         Following Directory Structure: